jawahar-singamsetty/ai-portfolio/README.md

 ### **Features** ✨

 - **🗣️ Interactive AI Avatar:** Ask anything — my tech stack, projects, experience, or hobbies — and get instant, context-aware answers.
-Enagage in the real time conversation.
+Engage in the real time conversation.
 - **🧠 Tool-Driven Intelligence:** The AI uses structured tools to fetch the right information — projects, skills, contact, availability — instead of guessing.
 - **🎨 Dynamic & Responsive UI:** A sleek, modern interface built with TailwindCSS and Framer Motion, designed for recruiters and developers alike.
 - **📂 Multimodal Project Showcase:** Explore Retrivis.AI with architecture diagrams, pipeline breakdowns, RAGAS benchmarks, and a live demo link.